-During the 2013-2014 academic year, the Ashbrook Center is proud to join our partner organization, Liberty Fund, in offering a series of six colloquia for teachers of American history or government.
-These colloquia are designed to explore the meaning of liberty in the U.S. Constitution by focusing on a series of consequential presidencies and on the theme of American Exceptionalism.
+During the 2014-2015 academic year, the Ashbrook Center is proud to join our partner organization, Liberty Fund, in offering a series of six colloquia for teachers of American history or government.

 Each seminar begins on Friday afternoon and concludes on Sunday afternoon.
 Those selected to attend (application is limited to classroom teachers) will be asked to read a set of primary source documents (about 250 pages), and to engage in formal and informal conversation with up to 20 colleagues over the course of the weekend.
 Selected participants will be offered a participation stipend of $425 to cover the cost of travel, and will have their food and lodging costs covered.

-Discussion Leader: Lucas Morel, Professor of Politics, Washington and Lee University
+Discussion Leader: Dr. Lucas Morel (Washington and Lee University)

 Slavery and the Constitutional Republic